Diagonal Double pocket card

 10. Step 10

-Decorate card front and create inserts for the pockets.
+Decorate the card front as desired, and create inserts for the pockets.

 Variations